curi/websites/close-reading/atlas-shrugged-2.md

 *Making* someone do something is a totally different concept than doing something *for* them.
 This kinds of confusion is typical of non-Objectivists.
 Most people don’t pay close attention to distinctions between voluntary and involuntary (*making* is involuntary and therefore doesn’t constitute *helping*.)
 Hank’s mother wants to be appreciated for doing things “for” Hank, of *her* choice, that aren’t the things he actually wants.
 Her “help” consists of pressure to get Hank to conform to a lifestyle she wants him to live.
 Real help means helping someone achieve their own values that *they* chose.

+Hank's mother has been failing to control him since he was a child, but is still trying.
+And she frames it dishonestly, pretending her attempts at control are attempts at help which should be appreciated.

 > “… It’s a form of neurosis, you know.
 When a man **drowns** himself in work, it’s because he’s trying to escape from something.
 You ought to have a hobby.”

 This is a big slander from his own brother.
 Hank is lenient with family, but they don’t seem to value family like Hank does.
 They aren’t extra nice to Hank because he’s family; they are *less* nice to Hank than they ought to be.